 You Have a Choice for Imaging Services

 If you need diagnostic imaging services, tell your doctor you choose Claiborne Medical Center for excellent care close to home.

 There’s no need to drive to Knoxville when your community hospital has state-of-the-art medical technology with personalized care.
 As a member of Covenant Health, Claiborne Medical Center holds the highest standards.

-First, our complete collection of imaging services includes a full-service clinical laboratory, digital mammography, high-definition MRI scans, CT services, echocardiography, and nuclear medicine.
-Your results are quickly transmitted back to your physician, and CDs are available when your physician requests one in writing.
+First, our complete collection of imaging services includes a full-service clinical laboratory, X-ray, ultrasound, digital mammography, high-definition MRI scans, CT services, echocardiography, and nuclear medicine.
+Your results are electronically transmitted back to your physician, and CDs are available when needed.

 Remember, you do not have to leave town for care.
 Choose quality care close by.
 Insist on Claiborne Medical Center.
 For more information call (423) 626-1899.

 Computerized tomography (CT) scans came on the scene in the early 1970s.
 They combine the power of X-rays and computers – meaning that doctors can see a patient’s internal makeup without surgery.

 These scans reveal bone and soft tissues, including organs, muscles and tumors.
 CT greatly helps doctors with diagnosis, surgery and treatment.

 Imaging with digital x-rays involves exposing a part of the body to a small dose of radiation to produce pictures of the inside of the body.
 Radiation protection and minimization of patient exposure is always our number one goal in patient safety.
 All technologists have gone through extensive training and are registered by the American Registry of Radiologic Technologists.